 “Brands are desperate for content,” Lund said.
-“When you have a hundred customer profiles and the ability to be hyper-personalised and targeted and social, you now need 100 beautiful pieces of content.
-Creative agencies can’t supply that at the right cost and the right turnaround, and stock images are the antithesis of personalisation because they don’t feature your brand.”
+“When you have a hundred customer profiles and the ability to be hyper-personalized and targeted and social, you now need 100 beautiful pieces of content.
+Creative agencies can’t supply that at the right cost and the right turnaround, and stock images are the antithesis of personalization because they don’t feature your brand.”

-He says the company is enjoying double-digit revenue growth monthly and has “surpassed a $1 million annualised run rate”.
+He says the company is enjoying double-digit revenue growth monthly and has “surpassed a $1 million annualized run rate”.

-Tribe is monetised by taking a 20% cut from participating businesses.
+Tribe is monetized by taking a 20% cut from participating businesses.

 About The Iconic:

 Founder(s): Adam Jacobs, Finn Age Haensel, Andreas Otto

 Industry: Fashion / Ecommerce